 In George's controversial article:

-George campaigns for William Saville-Kent to receive proper recognition for his pioneering efforts and the fundamental breakthrough in the early pearl culturing techniques.
+George campaigns for William Saville-Kent to receive proper recognition for his pioneering efforts and acknowledgment for the discovery of the cultured pearl culturing technique.

 George claims that Saville-Kent shared his bead and tissue-piece technique around the late 1800s with the two Japanese scientists on Thursday Island.
 The two scientists then went back to Japan and repeated the technique in Akoya Mollusks and claimed it as their own discovery.

 Using texts and personal accounts as evidence, George places Nishikawa and Mise in Australia during Kent's pearl operations on Thursday Island.
 The trip predates Nishikawa and Mise's application for patent.

 George further cites Japanese reluctance to acknowledge Saville-Kent's pearl research in text and conversation as evidence to support if not the deception, the Japanese act of cultured pearl pioneering omission.